Kaushikmak/Room-chat/README.md

 ## 📝 Usage

 1. Register a new account or login
-2. Browse available study rooms
+2. Browse available chat rooms
 3. Join a room or create your own
 4. Participate in discussions
-5. Create and manage your study topics
+5. Create and manage your chat topics

 ## 🤝 Contributing